 Belmond El Encanto is located in the hills above Santa Barbara, 1-2 miles from the center of Santa Barbara.
 It is still a 5-10 min drive to various shops and restaurants or to the beach.
-It is a gorgeous hotel, but it’s not on the beach, sadly.
+Sadly, it is a gorgeous hotel, but it’s not on the beach.
 The nearby Ritz-Carlton, Rosewood, and Four Seasons ARE on the beach and also feature in our best luxury hotels in Santa Barbara.

 Being 500 feet above sea level, the resort offers sweeping ocean views down to Santa Barbara and beyond.
-Original architectural features are complemented by modern additions, including a zero-edge swimming pool and lavish spa.
+Modern additions, including a zero-edge swimming pool and lavish spa, complement original architectural features.
 The resort is secluded but is close to the center of the action in Santa Barbara.
 A useful free shuttle service is provided within a 5-mile radius, so you don’t need to worry about parking, and electric bikes are offered to guests for free.

 6. Belmond Cap Juluca, Anguilla

 One of the closest Belmond hotels to America is the famous Belmond Cap Juluca.
 British West Indies, Anguilla in the Caribbean.
 Belmond Cap Juluca is a chic beachfront hideaway located along the intimate crescent and healing shores of Maundays Bay on the exclusive island of Anguilla in the British West Indies.
 This glamorous idyllic resort offers Belmond service and is considered to have the best beach in the Caribbean.
 Belmond Cap Juluca offers its discerning guests authentic island experiences such as local cuisine, romantic candlelight beach dining, and exhilarating ocean adventures.